bloominstituteoftechnology/node-db1-guided-solution/README.md

 where Country = 'France' and City = 'Paris'

 -- change it to use or
-where Country = 'France' and City = 'Paris'
+where Country = 'France' or City = 'Paris'
 ```

 **wait for students to catch up, use a `yes/no` poll to let students tell you when they are done**